Jude the Apostle: Patronage

-Among some Roman Catholics, Saint Jude is venerated as the "patron saint of hopeless causes".
+Among some Roman Catholics, Jude is venerated as the "patron saint of hopeless causes".
 This practice is said to stem from the belief that few Christians invoked him for misplaced fear of praying to Christ's betrayer, Judas Iscariot, because of their similar names.
 The ignored Jude thus supposedly became quite eager to assist anyone who sought his help, to the point of interceding in the most dire of circumstances.

-Saint Jude is the patron saint of the Chicago Police Department, of Customs Officers, of Clube de Regatas do Flamengo (a soccer team in Rio de Janeiro, Brazil) and of two St Jude's GAA teams, the first in Templeogue Dublin 6W and also St Jude's GAA club in Southampton & Bournemouth (UK).
+Jude is the patron saint of the Chicago Police Department, of Clube de Regatas do Flamengo (a soccer team in Rio de Janeiro, Brazil) and of two St Jude's GAA teams, the first in Templeogue Dublin 6W and also St Jude's GAA club in Southampton & Bournemouth (UK).
 His other patronages include desperate situations and hospitals.
 One of his namesakes is St. Jude Children's Research Hospital in Memphis, Tennessee, which has helped many children with terminal illnesses and their families since its founding in 1962.

 Shrines and churches

 Many countries venerate the Apostle Jude and have constructed shrines or churches dedicated to his memory.
 Such sites include those in Australia, Brazil, Sri Lanka, Cuba, India, Iran, the Philippines, New Zealand, the United Kingdom, the United States and Lebanon.
-The National Shrine of St. Jude in Chicago, Illinois, was founded in 1929 by the Claretian Missionaries.
 The Nationwide Center of St. Jude Devotions in Baltimore was founded in 1917 by the Pallottines.
 The National Shrine of Saint Jude Thaddeus in the Philippines was erected by the Archdiocese of Manila in 1954 as Espíritu Santo Chinese Parish.
 The Shrine holds the saint's novena liturgy every Thursday and is now under the Society of the Divine Word that also runs the attached Saint Jude Catholic School.
 The National Shrine of Saint Jude at Faversham in England was founded in 1955.
 There is also a shrine of St. Jude built by the Dominicans (Order of Preachers) in Lagos, Nigeria.

+The cathedral of the Roman Catholic Diocese of Phoenix, Arizona is the Cathedral of Saints Simon and Jude.

 In Islam

-The quranic account of the disciples of Jesus does not include their names, numbers, or any detailed accounts of their lives.
+The Quranic account of the disciples of Jesus does not include their names, numbers, or any detailed accounts of their lives.
 Muslim exegesis, however, more or less agrees with the New Testament list and says that the disciples included Peter, Philip, Thomas, Bartholomew, Matthew, Andrew, James, Jude, John and Simon the Zealot.